Hi, I'm Jen! (I'm the short one in the middle.) I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

 I sincerely caution all students against using Chat GPT or other AI resources, even in the draft process.
 There is too much at stake.
 Admissions readers are excellent at identifying AI-influenced writing.
 Colleges are investing in technology to identify AI-generated writing.
 None of them condone the use of AI in college essays.
 Why risk it?

 There's another reason why I'm firmly against using ChatGPT in college essays.
 ChatGPT produces very well-put-together sentences with clean grammar and clear syntax (most of the time).
 Problem is, most people (and just about all high schoolers!) naturally write with, shall we say, funkier grammar and syntax.
 These charming idiosyncrasies help create *voice*, one of a writer's strongest assets!
-Students and parents are sometimes surprised when I choose not to iron out every last syntactical kink in an essay.
-I leave this stuff in because a) it's them, it's awesome, it's honest, and b) it lets colleges know that this student did not use ChatGPT or other AI outsourcing.
+Students and parents are sometimes surprised when I choose not to iron every last syntactical kink out of an essay.
+I leave this stuff in because a) it's them, it's awesome, and it's honest, and b) it lets colleges know that this student did not use ChatGPT or other AI outsourcing.

-What is your background?
+What's your background?
 What makes you an expert?

 For my full writing, business, and educational background, check out my About Jen page and my C.V.:

 I began working with college applicants in 2020 after completing a training with Encuentros, a non-profit organization that pairs professional writers with college seniors are the first in their families to attend college.
 I was amazed to learn (from sources including UC, CS, etc. admissions officers and essay readers) that there are serious do’s and don’ts when crafting college essay responses, and that these are not necessarily common knowledge.
 I don't believe in "gatekeeping" information that would benefit many; my new writing mission was to share this knowledge with as many students as I could!
-Since then, I have helped dozens of young people craft their college essays via workshops, one-on-one Zoom sessions, and lots of swapping of Google Docs!
+Since then, I have helped dozens of young people craft their college essays via workshops, one-on-one Zoom sessions, and lots of swapping of Google Docs.

 My "why": I do this work because I genuinely believe in the possibilities of language, self-expression, storytelling, and I LOVE giving kids the tools they need to succeed!